nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 			Indicates frost on the instrument (for example due to fog depositing rime).
 No data are provided.

+		.. cpp:enumerator:: ISSUER_ID_FS

+			Identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center San Diego, CA.

+		.. cpp:enumerator:: ISSUER_ID_FN

+			Identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center Norfolk, VA.

 Acquiring group data
 ^^^^^^^^^^^^^^^^^^^^